raspberrypilearning/naughty-and-nice/en/step_6.md

 ---
 title: Using `translate`
 ---
 The `translate` method can be used to translate one character into another.
-The `translate` method needs to be provided with a dictionary of characters, where the key is the unicode point of the characters and the value is the character to be replaced with.
+The `translate` method needs to be provided with a dictionary of characters, where the key is the Unicode point of the characters and the value is the character to be replaced with.

 ```python
 >>> 'gold'.translate({ord('d'):'f'})